Cheating on your partner starts with you, not in the bedroom (30+ examples)

 Cheating on your partner starts with your response

-Cheating on your partner starts when you go out of your way (there’s ulterior motive here) to tell another person they’re attractive or that you’re attracted to them. *This isn’t necessarily the same as telling someone they look nice or complimenting their change in hairstyle.
+Cheating on your partner starts when you go out of your way (there’s ulterior motive here) to tell another person they’re attractive or that you’re attracted to them. *This isn’t necessarily the same as telling someone they look nice or complimenting their change in hairstyle – again, it’s motive in question.

 It starts the moment you’re willing to lie or conceal the truth from your partner for someone else.